sbsaipranay19/Weather-Journal/README.md

 ## Install the app on your computer
  a) Download the files. <br>
- b)Install node on your computer if it is not downloaded before. c)Run the command in the root node server.js. d)Open the local host on your browser as shown in the ocmmand prompt.
+ b)Install node on your computer if it is not downloaded before. <br>
+ c)Run the command in the root node server.js. <br>
+ d)Open the local host on your browser as shown in the ocmmand prompt.